FatemehShokrollahiMoghadam/MachineLearning2024/README.md

 The repository includes my answers to the midterm and final exams:

 ## Midterm Exam
-The midterm exam took place on May 30th.
+The Midterm exam took place on May 30th.

 ### topics:
 - Linear Classifiers.